Shaviv-Hoffman-Lowitz/182CV/README.txt

-Welcome to our CS 182 Computer Vision Project!
+Welcome to our Deep Learning Computer Vision Project!
 We have developed a Computer Vision model that is robust against adversarial data perturbations.

 In order to run our code, please perform the following steps: